-Eligible children must be a resident of Georgia, a US citizen or children of qualified immigrants who have refugee status or whose parents have been permanent residents for a minimum of 5 years.
-Children and teens
+Eligible children 0-19 must be a resident of Georgia, a US citizen or children of qualified immigrants who have refugee status or whose parents have been permanent residents for a minimum of 5 years.
+To see if your family qualifies, please check 2017 Income Eligibility Sheet.

 PeachCare for Kids was created to provide health care to uninsured children.
 For this reason, children must be uninsured for the two months prior to applying for PeachCare for Kids.
 There are exceptions to the waiting period for children who have lost coverage involuntarily or experience a life changing event, which are listed below: